Proteggiamo il tuo ambiente digitale da qualsiasi attacco informatico. Sfrutta tutte le potenzialità della piattaforma SGBox!

 What is SIEM?

-The SIEM (Security Information and Event Management) is one of the most effective solutions for managing vulnerabilities in companies IT infrastructures.
+The SIEM (Security Information & Event Management) is one of the most effective solutions for managing vulnerabilities in companies IT infrastructures.

 In the current era marked by the rise of cyber attacks, investing in a SIEM solution means having an indispensable ally to enhance corporate security